zuri-training/auth_wiki_team_10/README.md

   ```js
     pip install -r requirements.txt
   ```
+- Download an SQL DBMS.
+I recommend you install and use (XAMPP)[https://www.apachefriends.org/download.html].
+- Run XAMPP as admin and start the `MySQL` service.
+- Open a browser tab and type in `http://localhost/phpmyadmin/` to open DBMS
-- Create a table on your local myqsl DBMS called `auth_wiki`.
+- Then create a table called `auth_wiki`.
 - Run migrations `python manage.py migrate`.
 - Run server `python manage.py runserver`.